3 Genius Tips for the Perfect Bariatric Thanksgiving!

-In the years before my bariatric surgery in 2001, preparing a Thanksgiving meal would take me a MONTH.
+In the years before my bariatric surgery over 23 years ago, preparing a Thanksgiving meal would take me a MONTH.
 I would spend weeks thinking about and finding the right recipes for way too many dishes and gave little or no thought to calories.

 That behavior now embarrasses me.
 Over twenty years after bariatric surgery, our family eats much cleaner and we actually prefer simple fresh foods - probably more in line with how people of normal size conduct themselves.